verifyica-team/pipeliner/README.md

 #### File Format

-For a property and value...
+For a variable name and value...

 - `test.property` with a value of `test.value`